 Ask our AI assistantA staging site creates an exact replica of your live site, including any errors it has.
 On the staging site, you can deactivate plugins and change themes to identify where the error is without impacting your live site.

-- Visit your Sites list.
+- Visit your Sites list in the dashboard.

 - On the staging site, switch to a default WordPress theme, such as Twenty Twenty-Four or Twenty Twenty-Five, to see if the issue persists.